Deutsche Bank CEO calls on central banks to fight inflation - NewsBreak

 Deutsche Bank CEO calls on central banks to fight inflation

+FRANKFURT (Reuters) – Central bankers must change course to fight accelerating inflation, Deutsche Bank Chief Executive Officer Christian Sewing said on...www.shorenewsnetwork.com

-FRANKFURT, Nov 15 (Reuters) - Central bankers must change course to fight accelerating inflation, Deutsche Bank Chief Executive Officer Christian Sewing said on Monday.
+FRANKFURT (Reuters) – Central bankers must change course to fight accelerating inflation, Deutsche Bank Chief Executive Officer Christian Sewing said on...www.shorenewsnetwork.com

-Sewing, speaking at a banking conference, said he didn’t share the opinion of central bankers that inflation increases were temporary.

-“I think monetary policy must take countermeasures here - and sooner rather than later,” Sewing said.

 Comments / 0